For Digestive Bliss:

 Welcome, I’m so glad you’re here to learn more about digestive health and its connection to everything from what you eat to how you move and even how you think.

-I teach men and women to be better thinkers about their bodies.
+I teach people to be better thinkers about their bodies.

 I have spent the last ten years in clinical practice ; recently written a book, “Natural Solutions for Digestive Health”; have created close to a dozen digestive-health related programs and in 2014 wrote the book, “Natural Solutions for Digestive Health”.